getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 00000020: 004c 6f63 6174 696f 6e73 2044 6973 636f  .Locations.Disco
 ```

-That's the current number of locations discovered with the character I used for this. `0x1e` = 30.
+That `0x1e` is the current number of locations discovered with the character I
+used for this, 30.

-Seems like the Fallout 4 format is a binary format and it's in plaintext.
-This
+It seems like the Fallout 4 format is a binary format and that's in plain text.
-is good news for us, because we'll be able to figure out the format and build new
+This is good news, because it will be easier to figure out the format and build
-things.
+new things.

 Run this relay while you explore the wasteland and you'll see your coordinates
-scroll on by in the relay output.
+scroll by in the relay output.
 Can you imagine mapping you and your friends
 all together on one map?

-## Vanilla Stat Dump
+## Vanilla stat dump

 You don't really need all this code to get your current stats though.
 On OS X
 and Linux, you can use `nc` (netcat) directly to get all your stats from your